0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/10_CodeDeploy/01_Github to S3 to AWS/serverless-github-listner/README.md

 1. **API_KEY** - this is a key that you have to create in your personal GitHub account in the  [Personal access tokens](https://github.com/settings/tokens) section.
 When you crate a new API Key make sure to check the box that ses `repo`.
 The Key will be used to access to the URL with the ZIP file of a private repo.
 1. **SECRET** - this is a secret used to make sure that the request that we get comes from GitHub itself.
 This strign is up to you, and you'll have to use it when you add a Webhook for the selected repo.

+# GitHub Setup

+This is goign to be straight forward

+1. Go to your Repo
+1. Go to the Setting page of the Repo
+1. From the left menu select `Webhooks`
+1. In the `Payload URL` input field add the endpoint of the Lambda Function
+1. Set the `Content type` to `application/json`
+1. Set a Secret, which is going to be used to verify if the webhook came actually from GitHub
+1. For the question `Which events would you like to trigger this webhook?` anwser `Just the push event.`
+1. Check the `Active` status

+And you are done.
+From now on, GitHub will mape a POST request to the endpoint you entered.
+A cool feature that GitHub provides is the `Recent Deliveries` table view where they'll show all the webhooks that have been fired so yo ucan easilly debug is something goes wrong.